Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Photoelectron momentum distributions

-Overall, the agreement of the orbit-based PMDs with the TDSE is reasonably good.
-All panels in Fig.~\ref{fig:full comparison} show the key holographic structures, such as the fan, the spider and the carpets, a high-energy ridge associated with rescattering and a caustic whose apex is located at the $p_x$ axis.
-However, there are differences.
-For instance, the rate-based method and the H-CQSFA [Fig.~\ref{fig:full comparison}(a) and (b)] exhibit secondary ridges at lower energies, and a richer interference structure in the carpet close to the $p_x$ axis, which are absent in the standard CQSFA [Fig.~\ref{fig:full comparison}(c)].
-A richer structure for the carpet is also observed in the TDSE computation [Fig.~\ref{fig:full comparison}(d)], although secondary ridges are harder to identify.
-We also see that the H-CQSFA exhibits additional fringes, which follow the rescattering ridges.
+{The fan and the spider are present throughout, although there are differences in their contrast, and slopes, but the differences are subtle.
+They are highlighted in the right column by a solid thin circle and a dashed yellow rectangle, respectively.} {The remaining structures exhibit less subtle differences, depending on the method in question.} For instance, the rate-based method and the H-CQSFA [Fig.~\ref{fig:full comparison}(a) and (b)] exhibit secondary ridges at lower energies, and a richer interference structure in the carpet close to the $p_x$ axis, which are absent in the standard CQSFA [Fig.~\ref{fig:full comparison}(c)].
+A richer structure for the carpet [see structure highlighted by the dashed-dotted circles in the right column] is also observed in the TDSE computation [Fig.~\ref{fig:full comparison}(d)], although secondary ridges are harder to identify.
+We also see that the H-CQSFA exhibits additional fringes, which follow the rescattering ridges [see the dotted ovals in the right column].
 These fringes are present in the TDSE results, but not in the rate-based method or the standard CQSFA computations.
 Furthermore, the signal in the outcome of the rate-based method seems to decay much faster away from the $p_z$ axis than for the remaining orbit-based PMDs, which leads to a slightly suppressed interference carpet and a weaker signal close to the rescattering ridges.

 The discrepancies encountered above require a more detailed assessment of several issues pertinent to specific methods, such as how the specific modeling of the sub-barrier dynamics and ionization influence the resulting distributions, how rigorously one may rely upon the orbit classification provided in Table \ref{tab:OrbitClassification}, and how different initial sampling suppresses or enhances particular features.
 In the results that follow, we restrict the ionization times to a single field cycle to avoid the presence of ATI rings.
 This facilitates the study of holographic patterns.
-For simplicity, we consider a fixed unit cell determined by the electric field \eqref{eq:Efield}, so that the ionization times start when $E(t)=0$.
+For simplicity, we consider a fixed unit cell determined by the electric field \eqref{eq:Efield} {with offset phase $\phi=0$.
+This means that the time interval used for defining the unit cell will start and end when $E(t)=0$. }